Addressing some common objections to generalized noncontextuality

 Since a {\em tomographically complete} set of measurements is one such that its statistics are sufficient to infer the statistics of any other measurement, one can define operational equivalence of preparations on a system in terms of equivalence of the statistics of {\em all} measurements in a set that is tomographically complete by the lights of the operational theory.
 In short, operational equivalence is a notion that is only defined relative to an operational theory.
 If one assumes the correctness of quantum theory, then whether two preparations are operationally equivalent or not is assessed relative to a set of measurements that is tomographically complete {\em by the lights of quantum theory}.
 By contrast, if one assumes that a system is governed by some other GPT, distinct from quantum theory, then operational equivalences of preparations must be assessed relative to a set of measurements that is tomographically complete by the lights of that GPT.

 It is helpful to consider a thermodynamic example that is sometimes put forward to elucidate the objection, and to see in what way it misunderstands the definition of operational equivalence.

 Consider an ideal gas of particles assumed to be governed by classical Newtonian mechanics, and consider a box with two compartments separated by a divider.
 Let us now define two different preparation procedures on the gas.
-For the first preparation, the gas is prepared at a specified temperature and pressure and such that it lies entirely in either the left or the right compartment, while the other compartment is left empty.
-Suppose further that the divider is removed so that the gas expands into the entire box.
+For the first preparation, the gas is prepared at a specified temperature and pressure and such that it lies entirely in the left compartment (while the right compartment is empty); then, the divider is removed so that the gas expands into the entire box.
 The second preparation procedure is identical, but where the gas begins in the right compartment (while the left is empty) prior to removing the barrier.